-Our essential mission is to fight and win the joint land battle, however, much more is expected of us.
+Our mission is to prepare land forces for war in order to defend Australia and its national interests.
+However, much more is expected of us.

 Our Army’s strength therefore comes from our values, training, flexible organisation and advanced equipment.